snaquaye/ceros-ski/README.md

   Update this README file with your comments about your work.
   * What did you do and, more importantly, why you built it the way you did.
-  I added the required assets to load the jumping ramp and the set of images that shows the skier jumping.
-I also added the SpaceBar to the list of keyboard events to listen to and made it call a jump function that changes the asset of the skier showing him jump.
-The assets are changed every 50ms and when it gets to the length of the array holding the frames, it sets the state of the skier to `SKIING`.
-The Reason I used `setInterval` was because it was easier to manage.
+  `I added the required assets to load the jumping ramp and the set of images that shows the skier jumping.
+I also added the SpaceBar to the list of keyboard events to listen to and made it call a jump function that changes the asset of the skier showing him jump. `

+  `I reused the animation class and moved the function handling animation from the Rhino class to the Entity class.
+This helped me reduce the amount of code that needed to be rewritten.`

+  `I also created created two lists one to contain obstacles that the skier can jump over and another that triggers the skier to jump.
+These lists were used to know if the skier should crash when he is in a jumping state or be triggered to jump when he isn't jumping and with this list as the type of obstacles grow the list could also grow as required.`
   * Are there any known bugs?
-  None that I could think of or experience
+  `None that I could think of or I experienced`
   * Did you do any bonus items?
-  No
+  1. I added the ability to pause the game
+  2. I also added the ability to restart the game when the skier crashes or is dead
   * Tell us how to run it, either locally or through a cloud provider.
   1. git clone the repository
   2. In the root folder run `npm i`